TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-Once we have this output, we need to copy the keys into a `cert.pem` file on our local machine and use the `openssl` command to convert it to `cert.pfx`:
+Once, we obtain the certificate, we save `-----BEGIN RSA PRIVATE KEY----- ... -----END CERTIFICATE----` section into a `cert.pem` file to our local machine:

 <br />